 We’ve listed the available options with the cheapest laptops listed first, and the price gradually increasing as power and capability increase proportionately – this is so you can find the right balance between power and price that suits your budget.
 While the cheapest options may indeed be the most affordable, there are certain advantages to a liquid-cooled VR laptop, for example.

 To commence, at the very top of our list is…

 If you already have a good PC graphics card, the Alienware 17 might be a good option.
 This is because the Alienware 17 is very adaptable, and will allow you to attach that graphics card to the laptop itself, thus allowing it to run VR.
 In most cases, this actually creates a laptop that can run VR, but is more cost effective than equivalent options that feature an integrated graphics card.
 The downside of this, however, is that the laptop may not be as mobile as a conventional laptop.

-However, many people who own a PC with a decent graphics card still choose to go with the Alienware 17, as it is reasonably priced, has an Intel i7 4710 processor clocking at about 2.5 GHz, and has 16 GB of DDR3 RAM.
-As for storage, there’s both an SSD with a capacity of 256 GB, as well as a standard 1 TB drive.
+However, many people who own a PC with a decent graphics card still choose to go with the Alienware 17, as it is reasonably priced, has an Intel i7 6700 processor clocking at 2.6 GHz, and has 8 GB of DDR4 RAM.
+As for storage, there’s both an SSD with a capacity of up to 256 GB, as well as a standard 1 TB drive.
 With a 17 inch screen (not that that’s a criteria for VR), it really is a very affordable option.
-You’ll need one of Nvidia’s GTX 980M cards at the very least though.

 Dominator Pro – MSI GT62